MACROBIOTICS, AND MODIFICATIONS FOR A DEVELOPMENT PROGRAM

 15. The need for more drinking water.
 Macrobiotics teaches not to drink much water, since water is more yin.
 However, we donÕt find this to be good advice.
 Reasons that about 100 ounces of water daily are needed are:

 - Grains break down in the body to water.
-However, we do not recommend the large amount of grains that many macrobiotic practitioners would recommend.
+However, we do not recommend the large amount of grains that macrobiotic practitioners recommend.
 Therefore, water intake must be higher.

 For details about what kind and how much water to drink, please read Water For Drinking.